Travel

 Remember how I broke my glasses when I fell on the Malecón?

-Well, the glasses hung on until we were able to find a place where I who could fix them, which turned out to be just around the corner from our apartment.
-When we walked into the store we saw fish aquariums, children’s clothing, and beauty products, but no glasses.
-One of the store clerks pointed to a little bench in the corner when we said we wanted my glasses repaired and called the guy who repaired them.
-He cut the shank and used it to build an entirely new hinge.
+Well, the glasses hung on until we were able to find a place where I who could get them fixed.
+The eyeglass repairman cut the shank and used it to build an entirely new hinge.
 Because of the U.S. embargo, Cubans have to make things out of whatever materials they have on hand.
 Below are photos of the repaired hinge and the unbroken hinge.

-For dinner, we went to Topoly, a Cuban-Iranian fusion restaurant.
+For dinner, five of us went to Topoly, a Cuban-Iranian fusion restaurant.
 I remember liking what I ordered, which was more toward the Iranian end of the spectrum, but what really impressed me was the interior decorating.

 On the left there is a Gabriel Garcia Marquez quotation, “You can be just a person [word obscured], but to some people, you are the world.”
 To its right, Polo Montañes’ quote translates as, “I was able to go up to heaven to bring down a lot of stars.”
-(Probably loses something in the translation.
-The quote by John Lennon is in English.
+(Probably loses something in the translation.)

 In the next panel, Pablo Picasso says, ” Everyone wants to understand the painting.
 Why don’t we try to understand the song of birds?”
 José Martí weighs in with “Exaggerated (grandiose? pompous?”) friends are worse than enemies.”
 And Bob Marley reminds us, “Every man gotta right to decide his own destiny.”